 Once you have chosen an artist to do your tattoo it is best to follow their aftercare instructions.

 A tattoo is considered an open wound.
 Keep it as clean as possible.
 Contamination of the area or poor hygiene can lead to possible infection.
-Your artist will bandage your tattoo at the end of your session.
-Remove this bandage after 1 hour.
-Leaving the bandage on for too long can negatively affect the healing of your tattoo.
+I currently use Recovery Brand derma shield for the bandage, this will stay on for 24 hours after the completion of the tattoo.
+It will completely seal in the area with a breathable protective barrier.